A combinatorial higher-rank hyperbolicity condition: Introduction

 We now discuss a few applications of the above results in connection with some recent developments in geometric group theory.

 A first corollary pertains to the class of Helly groups introduced in~\cite{CCGHO} and further explored in~\cite{H2}, \cite{HuO}, and \cite{OV}.
 A connected locally finite graph is called a {\em Helly graph} if its vertex set $V$, endowed with the natural integer valued metric, has the property that every family of pairwise intersecting balls has non-empty intersection.
 Then $V$ is coarsely injective, and the injective hull $E(V)$ is proper and has the structure of a locally finite polyhedral complex with only finitely many isometry types of $n$-cells, isometric to injective polytopes in $l_\infty^{\,n}$, for every $n \ge 1$.
-Furthermore, if the graph has uniformly bounded valence, then $E(V)$ is finite-dimensional.
+Furthermore, if the graph has uniformly bounded degrees, then $E(V)$ is finite-dimensional.
 See (the proofs of) Theorem~1.1 in~\cite{L} and Theorem~6.3 in~\cite{CCGHO}.
-A group $G$ is called a {\em Helly group} if $G$ acts geometrically (that is, properly discontinuously and cocompactly by isometries) on the vertex set $V$ of Helly graph and, hence, geometrically on $E(V)$.
-Recall that a group with a geometric action on a proper geodesic metric space $X$ is finitely generated and, with respect to any word metric, quasi-isometric to $X$.
+A group $G$ is called a {\em Helly group} if $G$ acts geometrically (that is, properly discontinuously and cocompactly by isometries) on the vertex set $V$ of a Helly graph and, hence, geometrically on $E(V)$.
+The following corollary of Theorems~\ref{Thm:nhyp-ih} and~\ref{Thm:ss} applies more generally to groups acting geometrically on an injective metric space.
+Recent examples in~\cite{HV} show that not every such group is Helly (see Corollary~D therein).
+Recall also that a group with a geometric action on a proper geodesic metric space $X$ is finitely generated and, with respect to any word metric, quasi-isometric to $X$ (see, for example, Theorem~8.37 in~\cite{DK}).

-\begin{cor} Suppose that $G$ is a group acting geometrically on a proper injective metric space $X$ (for example, a Helly group\footnote{Not every such group $G$ is a Helly group, see Corollary~D in~\cite{HV}.}), and endow $G$ with any word metric.
-Then $n := \asrk(X) = \asrk(G)$ is finite and agrees with \begin{enumerate} \item[(1)] the minimal integer $n_1$ such that $X$ is $(n_1,\ast)$-hyperbolic; \item[(2)] the minimal integer $n_2$ such that $G$ satisfies~$(\SS_{n_2})$; \item[(3)] the maximal integer $n_3$ such that there is a quasi-isometric embedding of $\R^{n_3}$ into $G$; \item[(4)] the maximal integer $n_4$ such that $X$ contains an isometric copy of\/~$\ell_\infty^{\,n_4}$. \end{enumerate} Furthermore, $G$ has no free abelian subgroup of rank $n+1$. \end{cor}
+\begin{Cor} Suppose that $G$ is a group acting geometrically on a proper injective metric space $X$, and endow $G$ with any word metric.
+Then $n := \asrk(X) = \asrk(G)$ is finite and agrees with \begin{enumerate} \item[(1)] the minimal integer $n_1$ such that $X$ is $(n_1,\ast)$-hyperbolic; \item[(2)] the minimal integer $n_2$ such that $G$ satisfies~$(\SS_{n_2})$; \item[(3)] the maximal integer $n_3$ such that there is a quasi-isometric embedding of $\R^{n_3}$ into $G$; \item[(4)] the maximal integer $n_4$ such that $X$ contains an isometric copy of\/~$\li^{\,n_4}$. \end{enumerate} Furthermore, $G$ has no free abelian subgroup of rank $n+1$. \end{Cor}

 Next we relate $(n,\ast)$-hyperbolicity to \hh\ spaces or groups, as defined in~\cite{BHS17} and~\cite{BHS19}.
 Every \hh\ space $(X,d)$ has a finite rank~$\nu$ (see Definition~1.10 in~\cite{BHS21}).
 In general,